(Transcript of the podcast)

 freetype2-demos— A series of tools to debug freetype fonts

 There are some gnome configuration tools such as:

 Notably there are all the Fontconfig tools we mentioned before

 There are utilities to convert from one font type to another.

 Utilities to edit bdf, bitmap fonts:

-To view some otf or ttf fonts you can even use a web interface, some websites offer that.
+To view some otf or ttf fonts you can even use a web interface, some

 You can use image magick to display all the characters inside a font by